h-dong/serina/README.md

 Natural Language Parser for date and time in Javascript.

-## STILL UNDER DEVELOPMENT, NOT READY FOR ALPHA!

 ## Introduction
 Serina can parse English phrases and return an object that is easier to work.
 This project is inspired by [Sherlock](!https://github.com/neilgupta/Sherlock) project.
 The name comes from the Xbox Game "Halo wars", where she was the Artificial Intelligence of the UNSC navy ship  - Spirit of Fire.